larsxschneider/scotty/README.md

 ### Examples

 ##### Investigate errors
-Let's say you see a lot of babeld errors on your GitHub Enterprise System Health dashboard.
+Let's say you see a lot of `babeld` errors on your GitHub Enterprise System Health dashboard.
 You can run the following command to see all babeld errors aggregated by the hour:
 ```
 ./reports/babeld-errors.sh
 ```

-If you spot a error that has a very high frequency, then you can look at the error over all available log data aggregate by day:
+If you spot an error that has a very high frequency, then you can look at the error over all available log data aggregate by day:
 ```
 ./reports/babeld-errors.sh --all --day | grep "your error"
 ```